 The Freeport of Riga is a multifunctional port and various types of cargo – dry bulk cargo, liquid bulk cargo and general cargo – can be handled at its terminals.
 The Freeport of Riga and the companies operating in the port are ready to provide non-standard solutions and are able to handle any cargo, including oversize and non-standard cargo.

-The main types of cargo handled in the port of Riga are coal, timber, containers, oil products, cereals, metals and fertilizers.
+The main types of cargo handled in the port of Riga are timber, Agri bulk and products, containers, oil products, metals and fertilizers.

 The Freeport of Riga is the largest cargo provider for Latvian railway carriers.
-In 2019, the railway cargo sent to and received from the port of Riga accounted for 47% of the total traffic of the SJSC “Latvijas dzelzceļš”.
+In 2020, the railway cargo sent to and received from the port of Riga accounted for about 35% of the total traffic of the SJSC “Latvijas dzelzceļš”.

 The Freeport of Riga business cluster